-- Some species attract beneficial insects that keep the non-beneficial insect population in your edible garden at bay.
+- Furthermore, some species attract beneficial insects that keep the non-beneficial insect population in your edible garden at bay.

-- Some species act as trap crops, while others have strong scents that keep detrimental insects away from edibles.
+- In addition, some species act as trap crops, while others have strong scents that keep detrimental insects away from edibles.

 AS POLLINATOR ATTRACTORS

 Annuals serve a fantastic duo-purpose in any edible garden as they add annual colour and attract a multitude of pollinators.
 Some popular examples are cosmos, zinnia’s, petunias, marigolds (single flowering varieties),alyssums, pansies, violas, cornflowers and calendulas.